dunamismax/bash/linux/ubuntu/_scripts/_to-to.md

 - Ensure cross-platform compatibility with environment-aware operation
 - Implement proper resource management and cleanup procedures

 The script should maintain its core functionality while operating completely unattended without requiring user input, providing clear visual feedback about its operation status at all times.
-Also make sure to install Nala first at the start of the script and then use nala instead of apt for all commands throughout the rest of the script:
+The application should just run fully unattended with no command-line argument parsing.

 Nala commands: